ecency/docs/src/content/docs/get-started/what-is-ecency.md

 - **Hive Integration**: Everything you do is stored on Hive.
 - **Ecency Points**: Bonus point system that rewards users for activity.
-- **Boost/Promote**: Gain visibility with on-chain and off-chain promotion tools.
+- **Boost+/Promote**: Gain visibility with on-chain and off-chain promotion tools.
+- **Boost (Account Boost)**: Mobile-only in-app purchase that provides a 30-day Hive Power delegation.
 - **Waves**: Short content creation and engagement.
 - **Communities**: Explore Hive's topic, journal and council based communities.
 - **Multi-Account Support**: Manage multiple Hive accounts with ease.